rust-lang/rfcs/text/3537-msrv-resolver.md

 Ideally, we'd at least facilitate people in setting their MSRV.
 Some data that could help includes:
 - A report of rust-versions used making requests to crates.io as determined by the user-agent
 - A report of `package.rust-version` for the latest versions of packages on crates.io
-- A report of `package.rust-version` for the recently downloaded versons of packages on crates.io
+- A report of `package.rust-version` for the recently downloaded versions of packages on crates.io

 Once people have more data to help them in picking an MSRV policy, it would help to also document trade-offs on whether an MSRV policy should proactive or reactive on when to bump it.